TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

    Description
          Similar to :ref:`label_userFunc <ctrl-reference-label-userfunc>`
-         but allowed to return formatted HTML for the label.
-Furthermore the referenced user function may receive arguments using the :ref:`formattedLabel_userFunc_options <ctrl-reference-formattedlabel-userfunc-options>`
+         but allowed to return formatted HTML for the label **and used only for the labels of inline (IRRE) records**.
+         The referenced user function may receive optional arguments using the :ref:`formattedLabel_userFunc_options <ctrl-reference-formattedlabel-userfunc-options>`
          property.